This is where things get exciting.

 PRO-TIP: If you’re using the fridge, keep the cabinet door open, it will stay much colder and keep your drinks cold.
 Otherwise it’s nothing more than a cooler.

 You can rest for a little bit at this point, or explore the ship.
 Later in the afternoon you will hear announcements for muster drill.
 Head to your muster station for this, it’s on the back of your sail and sign card.
 Don’t delay, get there quickly to get it over with.
 Yes, you HAVE to go to this.
 It’s the law.
-The ship cannot move until everyone is done with muster.
+The ship will not move until everyone is finished with muster.
 This is where you learn all safety information such as where the lifeboats are, life jackets, what to do, etc.

 After you’re done with muster, head to lido for the sail away party.
 This when the anchor is pulled, ropes are removed and you’re officially sailing away.
 Music will blast, streamers will fly, people will dance and party.
 Your cruise has officially began!